-Ruskin Gallery is part of a larger initiative by the Anglia Ruskin University to explore possibilities of art intertwining with science and technology as one.
-ARU already run similar cross-disciplinary projects such as Digital Performance Lab and Cultures of the Digital Economy Research Lab.
+Ruskin Gallery is part of a larger initiative by the Anglia Ruskin University to explore the intersection of art with science and technology.
+ARU run a multitude of cross-disciplinary projects such as Digital Performance Lab and Cultures of the Digital Economy Research Lab.

 Surrounded by artists’ studios, it was designed for free exhibitions of digital and still art and joins worldwide projects to provide a medium for both ‘exhibiting’ and ‘displaying’ art.